Cup-Of-JavaScript/javascript-aws/iam.md

 ```

 # Action
-Type of action that is allowed or denied access (over 4K in AWS).
+Type of action that is allowed or denied access (over 4K actions in AWS).

 ```
 "Action":"s3:GetObject"